luca-deste/terratxBot/README.md

 ```
 token = "YOUR_TOKEN"
 ```
-In advance you should comment the first two functions (as you probably won't use the feature to make announcements).
+In advance you should comment some parts that are marked for you (as you probably won't use the feature to make announcements).

 TODO: